ashokponkumar/cloud-monitoring/retrieve-metrics/retrieve_data_api.md

 * **Value list**: You can set comma-separated values within braces to define value lists.

-    For example, to download metrics for the following paths: `servers.myserver.cpu.total.user` and `servers.myserver.cpu.total.system}`, you can set a single path for both types: `servers.myserver.cpu.total.{user,system}`
+    For example, to download metrics for the following paths: `servers.myserver.cpu.total.user` and `servers.myserver.cpu.total.system`, you can set a single path for both types: `servers.myserver.cpu.total.{user,system}`